ArmoredColony/ARMORED-Toolkit/README.md

 # ARMORED-Toolkit

 This is my free collection of modeling Scripts for Blender, bundled into a single Addon for easy installation.
-It also includes *optional* extras like my personal Blender Theme, Matcaps and Hotkeys which are all *disabled* by default.
+It also includes *optional* extras (disabled by default) like my personal Blender Theme, Matcaps and Hotkeys.

 ## How to Install?
 - Click the `<> Code` button and download the ZIP file.